Accidental Death and Dismemberment (AD&D) Insurance

 - Most people with AD&D insurance get it through a group plan at work.
 You usually can’t keep the policy if you take a new job somewhere else.

 Most experts recommend getting AD&D insurance if it’s offered for free through your employer.
+It’s typically free — or very inexpensive — making it a worthwhile investment in your family’s financial security.

 But if you must pay for it, other options will afford you better protection and coverage.